What's changed at Lake Powell

 - It is illegal to transport water out of Lake Powell.

-- Those people with boats are required to stop at inspection stations when open and operating.
-These include the inspection areas near the ramps at Lake Powell, but also any inspection stations located along Utah's highways.
+- Those people with boats, kayaks, canoes, paddleboards and any other floating conveyance are required to stop at inspection stations when open and operating.
+These include the inspection areas near the ramps at Lake Powell, but also any inspection stations located along Utah’s highways.

 - Upon receiving an inspection at Lake Powell, boats will receive a plastic seal and the boat owner is given a receipt of inspection/decontamination.
 It is illegal to remove a seal from a boat prior to the boat meeting the required dry time (unless necessary for maintenance).
-We ask that boaters leave the seals on their boats for presentation to a technician at your next destination.
+We ask that boaters leave the seals on their boats and present their inspection/decontamination receipt to DWR staff at your next destination.

 Utah Division of Wildlife Resources (UDWR) technicians work on the ramps most daylight hours to assist boaters in complying with state law and to ensure that aquatic invasive species (AIS) are not transported out of the reservoir.
 Technicians help boaters drain water from their vessels and inspect for attached mussels.
 Technicians apply orange wire seals to the boat and trailer and give the boat owner a receipt that indicates the boat has been fully inspected.
 Presenting the receipt at the next waterbody visited will expedite entrance.